-Residents bring their recycling to the Weathersfield Transfer Station and Recycling Center at 5024 Rt.
+Residents can bring their recycling and trash to the Weathersfield Transfer Station and Recycling Center at 5024 Rt.
 106 in Perkinsville.
 (From Downers 4 Corners, go north on 106 for almost ½ mile.
 Recycling Center is on left.)
-To learn about disposing of garbage, click here.
+Or residents can contract with a private hauler for trash removal, food scrap pickup, and recycling services.

 We take batteries!
-Alkalines, button and rechargeables are recyclable.
+AA, AAA, C, D, 9v, hearing aid button batteries and rechargeables are recyclable.
 Rechargeable batteries are commonly found in cordless power tools, cellular and cordless phones, laptop computers, camcorders, remote control toys, and portable household appliances.
 When the batteries can no longer hold a charge, bring them to the Recycling Center.
 Button batteries (in hearing aids, watches, calculators, cameras, etc.) contain mercury and must be recycled.

 Effective January 1, 2007 it is illegal to use a lead sinker which weighs one-half ounce or less to fish in Vermont.
 Bring sinkers to the Recycling Center.